Google-Developer-Student-Club-RAIT/HackNPitch_Decoders_Krypton-Web_App/README.md

   <img src="assets/Final.jpg">
 <p align="center">

-Fundchain is a decentralized application that directly connects the funders to the needy.
+Krypton is an online money management system with the aim of making individuals aware about their expediture and make them financially sound by providing them with stock watchlists and news that is relevent to investing and financial advices.
 The following are the key-words used in our project:

-### Upvote-Downvote
+###
 Each organization has an upvote feature for other users to show support and a downvote feature to report an organization as spam.
 A little amount of gas fee will used for using this feature.

 ### Conditional Fund